openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/02-deploying-an-existing-container-image.md

 You should see output similar to the following:

 ```
 NAME          CLUSTER-IP     EXTERNAL-IP   PORT(S)    AGE
-parksmap   172.30.169.213   <none>        8080/TCP   3m
+parksmap-py   172.30.17.45   <none>        8080/TCP   2m
 ```

-In the above output, we can see that we have a *Service* named `parksmap` with an IP/Port combination of 172.30.169.213/8080TCP.
+In the above output, you can see that you have a *Service* named `parksmap-py` with an IP/Port combination of 172.30.169.213/8080TCP.
 Your IP address may be different, as each *Service* receives a unique IP address upon creation. *Service* IPs are eternal and never change for the life of the *Service*.